saxbophone/sxbp/README.md

 > ### Note:

-> I wholeheartedly don't recommend integrating *this* program into your software, that is what libsaxbospiral is for.
+> I wholeheartedly don't recommend integrating *this* program into your software, that is what libsxbp is for.
 You can integrate sxbp anyway if you want, but it's generally not a good idea...

 ## Usage